worldbank/metadata-editor/README.md

 ## License

-This project is licensed under the MIT License.
-Additional terms applicable when the licensor is an intergovernmental organization are provided in [IGO-LICENSE-ADDENDUM](IGO-LICENSE-ADDENDUM.md).
+This project is licensed under the MIT License with a short rider ([IGO-LICENSE-ADDENDUM](IGO-LICENSE-ADDENDUM.md)) that preserves the World Bank’s IGO status without limiting use.
+Please review both files before reuse or contribution.